jonboone1/plotlyPowerpoint/README.md

     pip install plotlyPowerpoint

 ### Step 3 - Prepare Your Powerpoint
 The main function of this library is meant to generate slides which include a plotly chart.
 In order to do this, you must prepare a powerpoint template with the proper layout.
 You can design any layout you desire, but make sure that each element you desire to fill with python is created as a placeholder.
-You can use a powerpoint template I've included in my source code to make things easy.
+You can use a powerpoint template I've included in my source code to make things easy (assets/powerpoint_templates/template.pptx).

 In order to do this, open up your desired powerpoint and go into the slide master.
 Insert a new slide or use a current one already created.
 I recommend to drag this to be first in the order, this will make your life easier later down the road.
 Now insert the proper elements and arragne them as you please.
 For the chart, insert an image placeholder and make the apsect ratio similar to a laptop screen.
 Most images created are in landscape view but not too wide.